 The plan administrator has broad discretion to take action under the 2022 Plan, as well as make adjustments to the terms and conditions of existing and future awards, to prevent the dilution or enlargement of intended benefits and facilitate necessary or desirable changes in the event of certain transactions and events affecting our Ordinary Shares, such as stock dividends, stock splits, mergers, acquisitions, consolidations and other corporate transactions.
 In addition, in the event of certain non-reciprocal transactions with our shareholders known as "equity restructurings," the plan administrator will make equitable adjustments to the 2022 Plan and outstanding awards.
 In the event of a "change in control" of the company (as defined in the 2022 Plan), to the extent that the surviving entity declines to continue, convert, assume or replace outstanding awards, then the plan administrator may provide that all such awards will terminate in exchange for cash or other consideration, or become fully vested and exercisable in connection with the transaction.
-Upon or in anticipation of a change in control, the plan administrator may cause any outstanding awards to terminate at a specified time in the future and give the participant the right to exercise such awards will vest upon a termination of employment by the Company without "cause" or for "good reason" (as such terms are defined in the sole discretion of the plan administrator, or as set forth in the award agreement relating to such award) within 12 months following the closing of the change in control (or such longer period as set forth in an award agreement).
-Individual award agreement provide for additional accelerated vesting and payment provisions.
+Upon or in anticipation of a change in control, the plan administrator may cause any outstanding awards to terminate at a specified time in the future and give the participant the right to exercise such awards during a period of time determined by the plan administrator in its sole discretion.
+If the surviving company continues, assumes, or substitutes outstanding awards, such awards will vest upon a termination of employment by the Company without "cause" or for "good reason" (as such terms are defined in the sole discretion of the plan administrator, or as set forth in the award agreement relating to such award) within 12 months following the closing of the change in control (or such longer period as set forth in an award agreement).
+Individual award agreements may provide for additional accelerated vesting and payment provisions.